Game seven: National Hockey League

 In the National Hockey League's (NHL) Stanley Cup playoffs, game seven can occur in all playoff series.
 The Stanley Cup became the NHL's de facto championship trophy in 1926, and the league instituted the best-of-seven series starting in the season.
-No Stanley Cup Finals game seven has ever ended with a 1–0 score.
+No Stanley Cup Final game seven has ever ended with a 1–0 score.

 The game sevens where the Stanley Cup was awarded are: